PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-07 19:35:08
+Last updated: 2024-04-07 19:35:41
-Random Quote: I cost a girl her life because I was afraid to love her - Clay Jensen
+Random Quote: Kuiil: "They really don't like you for some reason."Mandalorian: "Well, I did disintegrate a few of them." - Din Djarin